rethab/irritant/README.md

 For example, it can search jira tickets based on commits in git and notify the committers in slack about missing data, upon deployment etc.

 ## Configuration
+You may use the option `-Dconfig.file=/my/path/to/config.conf` to specify a config file in a non-standard locaiton.

 ### Configure access to Jira: